mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 Messages are sent over and received from Message Carriers (see {{carrier}}).

-On sending, Messages have properties that allow the application to specify its requirements with respect to reliability, ordering, and priority; these are described in detail below.
+On sending, Messages have properties that allow the application to specify its requirements with respect to reliability, ordering, priority, idempotence, and immediacy; these are described in detail below.
 Messages may also have arbitrary properties which provide additional information to the underlying transport protocol stack on how they should be handled, in a protocol-specific way.
 These stacks may also deliver or set properties on received messages, but in the general case a received messages contains only a sequence of ordered bytes.

 ### Lifetime and Partial Reliability